Moulin de la Galette: Sieges in 1814 and 1870

-At the end of the Napoleonic Wars in 1814, during the siege of Paris three Debray men lost their lives defending the windmill against Cossacks; the miller was killed and nailed to the wings of the windmill.
+At the end of the Napoleonic Wars in 1814, during the siege of Paris three Debray men died defending the windmill against Cossacks; the miller was killed and nailed to the wings of the windmill.

-During the Franco-Prussian War Montmartre was attacked by 20,000 Prussian soldiers.
+During the Franco-Prussian War of 1870, Montmartre was attacked by 20,000 Prussian soldiers.
 During the siege, Pierre-Charles Debray was killed and nailed to the wings of the windmill.
-A mass grave for those killed during the siege was made just steps away from the Moulin de la Galette.
+A mass grave for those killed during the siege was made a few metres from the Moulin de la Galette.

 Commercial expansion

 The mill was turned into a guinguette by the surviving son of the miller killed during the siege of Paris in 1814.